Rimitsu/Rimitsu/README.md

 - **Excel Mastery:** Proficient in harnessing the power of Microsoft Excel for data manipulation and analysis.

 📊 **Current Role:**
+My primary role revolves around data science, where I focus on analyzing and interpreting complex datasets to uncover trends and patterns that drive strategic decision-making.
+I use advanced analytical techniques and machine learning models to solve challenging problems and deliver actionable insights.

-In my current position, I produce daily morning reports for the trading desk, focusing on earnings releases for South African companies and overnight market news.
-This role has sharpened my skills in understanding market dynamics and communicating key insights to stakeholders.
+In addition to my core data science responsibilities, I also support the trading desk by producing daily morning reports that highlight key earnings releases for South African companies and summarize overnight market news.
+This secondary aspect of my role has deepened my understanding of market dynamics and honed my ability to communicate critical insights to stakeholders.

 💼 **Professional Highlights:**
 - **End-to-End Project Management:** Led a project from data extraction from a SQL database to generating insightful reports.